postlund/pyatv/docs/documentation/atvproxy.md

 ## Running the Proxy

-In order to run the proxy you need to provide credentials (created above), an IP address of an interface that is on the same subnet as the device as well as device IP address and MRP port.
+In order to run the proxy you need to provide credentials (created above) and IP address of the device.
+You can find the address by scanning:

-You can get the last two parts with `atvremote`:

 ```shell
 $ atvremote scan